-For example, using the current IDN test string in Cyrillic script, the U-label is <ucnbitance> and the A-label is <ucnbitance > and the A-label is <un><ucnbitance</un></ti>80akhbyknj4f>.
+For example, using the current IDN test string in Cyrillic script, the U-label is <ucnata example > and the A-label is <ucnata example > xn-80akhbyknj4f>.
 An A-label must be capable of being produced by conversion from a U-label and a U-label must be capable of being produced by conversion from an A-label.